ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-gb.md

 > This guide is designed to assist you in common tasks as much as possible.
 Nevertheless, we recommend that you contact a [specialist service provider](/links/partner) or reach out to [our community](/links/community) if you face difficulties or doubts concerning the administration, usage or implementation of services on a server.
 >

-#### Reinstall your VPS <a name="reinstallvps"></a>
+#### Reinstalling your VPS <a name="reinstallvps"></a>

-You can reinstall your VPS from your Control Panel.
-Click the `...`{.action} button to the right of `OS/Distribution`{.action}, then `Reinstall my VPS`{.action}.
+You can carry out reinstallations in your Control Panel.
+Click the `...`{.action} button to the right of **OS/Distribution**, then `Reinstall my VPS`{.action}.

 ![VPSnewreinstallation](images/2023panel_01.png){.thumbnail}

 In the popup window, choose an operating system from the drop-down list.
 The options offered represent [images compatible with an OVHcloud VPS](/pages/public_cloud/compute/image-life-cycle) and are immediately functional after installation.

 You can also select an **SSH key** to install on the system, if you have stored one previously in your [OVHcloud Control Panel](/links/manager).
-To find out more about this topic, please read our guide on [Creating and using SSH keys](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated) .
+To find out more about this topic, consult our guide on [how to create and use SSH keys](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated).
-If you have selected an SSH key and you do not need a username and password to log in, tick the `I do not wish to receive my VPS authentication codes by email box.`.
+If you have selected an SSH key and you do not need a username and password to log in, activate the option `I do not wish to receive my VPS authentication codes by email`.

 > [!warning]
 >
 > The reinstallation will format all the disks on the server.
-We strongly recommend taking a snapshot of your VPS before you continue, so that you can return to the previous state if you encounter any issues.
+We recommend taking a snapshot of your VPS before you continue, so that you can return to the previous state if you encounter any issues.
 >

 > [!primary]